abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-5/index.md

 If you understand the basics, especially in mathematics and physics and sciences, then you will not be afraid of any book.
 All of us have that memory of when we were sitting in class and we're learning mathematics, and it was all logical and all made sense until at one point the class moved too fast and we fell behind.

-Then after that we were left memorizing equations, memorizing concepts without being able to derive them from first principles.
+Then after that we were left memorising equations, memorising concepts without being able to derive them from first principles.
 And at that moment, we're lost, because unless you're a professional mathematician, you're not going to remember those things.
 All you're going to remember are the techniques, the foundations.

-So, you have to make sure that you're building on a steel frame of understanding because you're putting together a foundation for skyscraper, and you're not just memorizing things because you're just memorizing things you're lost.
+So, you have to make sure that you're building on a steel frame of understanding because you're putting together a foundation for skyscraper, and you're not just memorising things because you're just memorising things you're lost.
 So the foundations are ultra important.

 And the ultimate, the ultimate is when you walk into a library and you look at it up and down and you don't fear any book.
 You know that you can take any book off the shelf, you can read it, you can understand it, you can absorb what is true, you can reject what is false, and you have a basis for even working that out that is logical and scientific and not purely just based on opinions.